 Now that we have answered what is PD charging port, here are a few tips for choosing the best charger.
 First, you need to check the input power that your device requires and the number of ports.
 Then, evaluate the total power output of the charger.
 It will help you determine how many devices you can power simultaneously.

 Jackery is the solar generator pioneer, offering robust and powerful solar panels and portable power stations.
 The multiple input and output USB ports and Quick Charge 3.0 allows you to charge numerous electrical devices.
-Jackery Explorer 3000 Pro, Explorer 2000 Pro and Explorer 1500 Pro Portable Power Stations deliver enormous power for all appliances.
+Jackery Explorer 3000 Pro, Explorer 2000 Plus, and Explorer 1000 Plus Portable Power Stations deliver enormous power for almost all appliances.

 Jackery Explorer 3000 Pro Power Station